G. Spencer-Brown: Early life and education

 Born in Grimsby, Lincolnshire, England, Spencer-Brown attended Mill Hill School (1936-41).
 In 1940 he passed the First M.B., a preliminary scientific exam for medical students at the London Hospital Medical College (now part of Barts and The London School of Medicine and Dentistry).
 He worked there with James Dixon Boyd on experiments in the special senses, and with Daniel Harris with experiments on hypnosis.
 He joined the Royal Navy as a telegraphist in 1943 and having passed a practical exam with the highest recorded score in 1944 he transferred to the Electrical Branch to become a Radio Mechanic (Wireless).
-He conducted successful trials in the of hypnosis for dentistry at HMS Collingwood and left the Navy with the rank of lieutenant in 1947.
+He conducted successful trials in the use of hypnosis for dentistry at HMS Collingwood and left the Navy with the rank of lieutenant in 1947.

 He then became a member of Trinity College, Cambridge, earning Honours in Philosophy (1950) and Psychology (1951), and where he met Bertrand Russell.
 In 1952 he gained a fellowship at Christ Church, Oxford where he taught until 1958.
 He received M.A. degrees in 1954 from both Oxford and Cambridge.
 However although his doctoral thesis Probability and Scientific Inference (written under the supervision of William Kneale) was published as a book in 1957, he never went through the formal process of gaining a PhD.

 Working for Mullard

-Whilst at Cambridge University Spencer-Brown had met Ivan Vladimir Idelson: they both represented Cambridge University in the 1948 Oxford vs Cambridge varsity chess match.
-When he found himself unprepared to cope with what to do next, after his fellowship at Christ Church came to a close, he contacted Idelson, who put him up for a year.
+Whilst at Cambridge University Spencer-Brown had met Ivan Idelson: they both represented Cambridge University in the 1948 Oxford vs Cambridge varsity chess match.
+Later when he found himself unprepared to cope with what to do next, after his fellowship at Christ Church came to a close, he contacted Idelson, who put him up for a year.
 Idelson, who was working for Mullard Equipment Limited, also found him a job a year later, when he said that he was interested in a job there.